simopt-admin/simopt/simopt/README.markdown

 # Base classes and functions

-The `base` module includes base classes for solvers, problems, and oracles and miscellaneous functions.
+The `base` module includes base classes for solvers, problems, oracles and solutions.

-## Oracles
-The `Oracle` class implements simulation oracles (models).
+## `Oracle` class
 New oracles can be added to the library by subclassing the `Oracle` class.

 Any subclass <ins>**must**</ins> define the following attributes: